 - Floors (not wood)

-One of my favourite products is Dettol Antiseptic Disinfectant I use it everywhere
+One of my favorite products is a Disinfectant cleaner like this one.
+I use it everywhere.

 - Outdoor furniture